The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

-Consider the decision version of this problem, where, given a parameter $\delta>0$, we wish to decide whether the person and the frog can traverse $f$ and (parts of) $A$ using a leash of length $\delta$.
-This problem can be solved using the algorithm for solving the one-sided DFDS, with a slight modification that takes into account the continuous nature of $f$.
-Specifically, for a point $p \in \mathbb{R}^2$, let $D_\delta(p)$ denote the disk of radius $\delta$ centered at $p$.
-Now, consider a vector $M$ whose entries correspond to the points of $A$.
-For each $i=1,\ldots,m$, the $i$th entry of $M$ is
+Consider the decision version of the problem of the semi-continuous Fr\'echet distance with shortcuts, where, given a parameter $\delta>0$, we wish to decide whether $\scsFrechet \leq\delta$.
+This problem can be solved using the decision procedure for the one-sided DFDS, with a slight modification that takes into account the continuous nature of $f$.
+For a point $p \in \mathbb{R}^2$, $D_\delta(p)$ denotes the disk of radius $\delta$ centered at $p$.
+To visualize the problem, we replace the Boolean matrix $M=M(P,Q)$ of Section~\ref{sec:DFDS1} by a vector $M$ in which the $i$th entry, $M_i$, correspond to $p_i$ and equals

-(see Figure~\ref{fig:hdfd}(b)).
-Each $M_i$ is a finite union of connected subintervals of $f$.
-We do not compute $M$ explicitly, because the overall ``description complexity'' of its entries might be too large.
-Specifically, the number of connected subsegments of the edges of $f$ that comprise the elements of $M$ can be $mn$ in the worst case.